An intrinsic kinematic relation $\boldsymbol{c=\frac{c_{0}}{H_{0}}\,\dot{a}}\,$ inferred from Type Ia supernovae

-\textbf{\emph{Corollary 4: An alternative explanation for late-time acceleration}}---Along the locus $(1+\zeta)\,\mu\!=\!1$, viz. $\eta=1$, Formula \eqref{eq:VSL-d-vs-z} reduces to which behaves asymptotically as Compared with the EdS universe, where the \emph{extra factor $\ln z$}{} on the right-hand-side of Eq.\ \eqref{eq:asymptotic} is responsible for the excess in distance modulus observed at high redshift in the Hubble diagram of SNeIa. \emph{This insight\lb explains why supernovae at high redshift appear dimmer than expected based on the EdS model.}{} Consequently, late-time acceleration can naturally arise from the synchronous behavior between the speed of light and the cosmic expansion rate, without resorting to DE.\vs
+Compared with the EdS universe, where the \emph{extra factor $\ln z$} on the right-hand-side of Eq.\,\eqref{eq:asymptotic} is responsible for the excess in distance modulus observed at high redshift in the Hubble diagram of SNeIa. \emph{This behavior explains why supernovae at high redshift appear dimmer than expected based on the EdS model.} Consequently, late-time acceleration can naturally arise from the synchronous behavior between the speed of light and the cosmic expansion rate, without resorting to DE.\vs